 Louise holds a Bachelor of Arts degree in Social Anthropology and Religious Studies from York University where her curiosity in diversity, cultures, history, and travel was born.
 She continues to be a student through her travels to Asia, the Caribbean, and the United Kingdom.

 Haiti holds a special place in her heart as it is the birthplace of one of her children.
 Her belief that every child deserves a family, an education, and an opportunity to realize their full potential, regardless of born circumstances, inspires her to use her skills and talents to help those most in need, both locally and globally.

-Louise lives in Kelowna, British Columbia with her husband and two children.
+Louise lives in Kelowna, British Columbia with her husband, two children, and portugese water dog, Preta.